Huw Jenkins (Welsh businessman): Early life

 Jenkins was born and grew up in Jersey Marine, Wales.

 He was a youth goalkeeper for Afan Nedd Schools, Llandarcy and Afan Lido at the Welsh League level.
-He played in the youth systems of Bristol Rovers and Swansea and earned one Boys Club of Wales cap playing against Scotland, at 14.
+He played in the youth systems of Bristol Rovers and Swansea City and earned one Boys Club of Wales cap playing against Scotland, at 14.

+Career before football

+Jenkins was a builder and builder's merchant by trade, serving as the Managing Director of Gowerton Concrete Products and Casey's, a construction company, among several other firms within the construction industry in South West Wales.

 Swansea City

 Jenkins was chairman, shareholder and chief executive of Swansea City A.F.C.
 Being part of a consortium that "ousted" then-owner Tony Petty and with the backing of the Swansea City's Supporters Trust, he was appointed chairman in January 2002, a position that he took, as he states, because, "I was the dullest one."

 During his chairmanship, the club's finances turned to profitable and the club progressed on through to the Premier League.
 In 2013, Swansea City won the League Cup.
 It was the first time the League Cup had been won by a non-English club.

 During the 2013–14 season, Jenkins sacked manager Michael Laudrup in February 2014 and replaced him with former player Garry Monk, stating, "we had to remove the constant uncertainty surrounding the club and Michael's long-term future with us."
 Laudrup, in his first season with the club, had led Swansea to 9th place in the Premier League and to "League Cup glory, their first ever major trophy," while taking them to next season's Europa League campaign, a campaign crowned with a 3–0 away win over Spanish top-flight side Valencia in September 2013.